 About Pro Bono

-The Pro Bono Initiative is a voluntary program with a three part mission: to provide skill building legal opportunities under the direct supervision of attorneys; to develop placements where alumni can volunteer, network and serve as mentors to law students; and to demonstrate the professional responsibility of those in the legal profession to provide pro bono legal services to the under served in the community who otherwise would not have access to the justice system.
+The Pro Bono Initiative is a voluntary program with a three part mission: to provide skill building legal opportunities under the direct supervision of attorneys; to develop placements where alumni can volunteer, network and serve as mentors to law students; and to create awareness among law students of their professional and ethical responsibility to provide quality legal services to the disadvantage in our community.

 The College of Law strongly encourages all students to perform at least fifty hours of volunteer service during their law school careers.
 Students who meet this benchmark are presented with a Certificate of Service at graduation.